vinitkumar/vinitkumar.me/content/blog/development-practises/index.md

 # Git

-Version control is one of the most important things while doing professional software development.
-Following are some tips and techniques to get better at using GIT.
+Mastering version control such as Git is very important.
+Following are some tips and techniques to get better at using Git.

 - Commit early, commit often.
 There is no shame in committing code that is work in progress.
 Infact, early commits help spot design issues very early in the development.